 You can follow their progress by reviewing the performance reports which are produced every quarter.

-(Please note, these are produced quarterly and will be published once completed)
+(Please note, these are produced bi-annually and will be published once completed)